sgoadhouse/msox3000/README.md

 With the use of pyvisa-py, should not have to install the National Instruments NIVA driver.

-## Taking it Further
-This implements a small subset of available commands.
-For information on what is possible for the Rigol DP8xx, see the [Rigol DP800 Programming Guide](http://beyondmeasure.rigoltech.com/acton/attachment/1579/f-03a1/1/-/-/-/-/DP800%20Programming%20Guide.pdf)

 # WARNING!
 Be *really* careful since you are controlling a power supply that may be